theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/read-data-from-cluster-fields-in-the-tables-pcl1-and-pcl2-payroll.md

 ---
-title: Read data from Cluster Fields in Tables PCL1 and PCL2 (Payroll)
+title: Read Data from Cluster Fields in Tables PCL1 and PCL2 (Payroll)
 description: How to read data from Cluster Fields in the Tables PCL1 and PCL2 (Payroll)
 ---